cloudbees-days/cloudbees-field-workshops/labs/pipeline-template-catalog/pipeline-template-catalog.md

 8. We will now create a new folder called "**Template Jobs**"<p><img src="images/new-folder-click.png" width=800/>
 9. Inside of the folder configuration click on "**Restrict the kind of children in this folder**" and then select "**VueJS**" only and then hit save<p><img src="images/restricted-items-check.png" width=800/>

+Congratulations!
+You have imported a pipeline template catalog into your team master and then created a folder where only the job from that template can be created.

 You may proceed to the next lab: [*Pipeline Policies*](../pipeline-policies/pipeline-policies.md) or choose another lab on the [main page](../../README.md#workshop-labs).